HamzaOPLEX/Cerberus-Kiddie/README.md

 # Cerberus-Kiddie
-simple firewall that can be used in a raspberry pi or any linux server for protect your home from unwanted ads on websites
+Web Filter Server that can be used in a raspberry pi or any linux server for protect your home from unwanted ads on websites

 ``am on the kitchen right now``